The Differences Between Basic, Standard and Enhanced DBS Checks

-As with standard checks, there isn’t an option for individuals to apply for enhanced DBS checks themselves; the business or employer they’re working for, or are applying to work for, will need to run these instead.
+As with basic checks, there isn’t an option for individuals to apply for enhanced DBS checks themselves; the business or employer they’re working for, or are applying to work for, will need to run these instead.

 Where can you find more information and get a check?